 Had Hitler knocked Britain or the USSR out of the war he would have made the Third Reich a real ‘world power’, and German-dominated Europe would have been unassailable.
 In contrast Japan, at that time a second-rate regional power, could not have been a global military threat on its own.

 Furthermore, ‘most significant’ is not the same as ‘most decisive’, ‘biggest’, ‘greatest’, ‘bloodiest’, ‘most skillful’ or ‘most successful’.
 Instead, ‘significant’ means that the battle had a major effect on later military and political events, if not the final outcome of the war.

-The 10-battle limit makes this a difficult task.
 If I had been able to choose 15 significant battles I might have added Wavell’s first Libyan offensive (December 1940), the battle of Smolensk (1941), the invasion of Sicily (1943), the air-land-sea battle of the Mariana Islands (1944) and the Vistula-Oder Operation (1945).
-Putting even 10 battles in order of significance would have been a very tricky task.

 France, May 1940

 The rapid and unexpected conquest of the Low Countries and northern France in four weeks was the supreme example of German mastery of mobile warfare.
 It was also the war’s most significant battle.

 The back of the French army was broken.
 Hitler would gain control over western Europe (and Fascist Italy entered the war).
 Everything else in 1940–45 was a consequence of this victory.
 The German blunder of allowing the British Expeditionary Force to escape through Dunkirk was also significant; Britain would remain a threat, and Hitler’s victory was incomplete.
 But Stalin’s hope for a long mutually destructive war between the capitalist powers was undone; Russia itself was now threatened.